HMS Volage (R41): Discovery of remains of Volages bow in 2009

 The site is located in the area of the mining of Volage.
 The seabed is a loose mud and silt.
 The sonar anomaly delineated by multibeam in 2007 and reconfirmed in 2009 is approximately 15 by 10 meters in area and has a height of 1.5 meters above the current level of the seabed.
 Active siltation and burial of the vessel remains at the site is visible.
 Some localized scouring and uncovering of cultural material is also possible.
 The majority of the remains visible were a section of a steel ship's hull, with explosion damage consistent with an implosion, exposed steel frames, electrical wiring, and a series of diagnostic artefacts.
 While identification of the site would have been better aided by the recovery of one or more diagnostic artefacts, because of the possibility of the site being the bow of Volage and hence a war grave, no disturbance was planned and nothing was disturbed or removed from the site.
 The British and Albanian governments were notified of the find and provided with video and still images of the site after the survey.

 The matter was taken further by Albanian scholar Auron Tare who did a research study in the British archives.
 After 6 months of research in London he discovered the File of the Corfu Channel Incident as well as the famous documents XCU and XCU 1.
-According to the File the scholars concluded that Volage and the other vessels were taking part of a military operation and not on a "innocent passage".
+According to the File the scholars concluded that Volage and the other vessels were taking part of a military operation and not on an "innocent passage".